The Transmission Assets

 The site selection process aims to identify the most suitable locations for the substations, taking into account environmental and engineering constraints such as proximity to residential receptors, designated sites, flood risk and ground conditions.
 Local and community knowledge and considerations form part of these and are integral to the site selection process.

 Four search areas are being considered, all within the Onshore Transmission Assets Scoping Boundary.
 At each stage of the site selection process only the search areas which perform best against the range of criteria are taken forward to the next stage.
-We are now inviting your feedback on our indicative onshore substation search areas through this non-statutory consultation.
+During our 2023 non-statutory consultation we invited feedback on our indicative onshore substation search areas.
 You can see these areas on our map (left).

 Where are the indicative onshore substation search areas?